Yesterday we gave you the overall picture of the next generation MINI's

 same time reducing both fuel consumption and weight to a minimum.

 The engines developed in this joint venture incorporate numerous

 features carried over from BMW's trendsetting power units, for example

 generation of straight-six petrol engines.

 - Individual ignition coils

 - Weight-optimised roller-type drag arms

 - Cylinder head produced by lost-foam casting

-The following new concepts and solutions have also been implemented in the project:
+The following new concepts and solutions have also been implemented

 - Direct gasoline injection for extra power and

 - Twin-scroll exhaust gas turbocharger